Ragtime · Blues · Hot Piano

 4th June 1917

 Ben Bernie, “The Old Maestro,” bandleader, composer (“Sweet Georgia Brown”), and radio personality, was born Benjamin Anzelevitz on May 30, 1891, probably in New York City.
 His parents, Julius and Anna, born in Russia, had eleven children.
 The family lived in Bayonne, NJ from 1897 to 1904.
 The 1900 U.S. Census for Bayonne, NJ, reports that Benjamin (last name spelled Anzeloert) was born in New Jersey.
 According to the 1910 U.S. Census for New York, Benjamin (last name, Anzelovitz) was born in Pennsylvania.
-His obituary in the New York Times tells us that he was born on Attorney Street, on the lower east side of New York City.
+His obituary in The New York Times tells us that he was born on Attorney Street, on the lower east side of New York City.
 [NYT] Ben Bernie, in his draft registration card with his last name spelled Anzelovitz, gives New York, New York as his place of birth.
 In addition he states that he provides partial support for relatives, full support for his wife, and that he suffers of “spinal trouble.”

 Little Ben was a prodigy on violin.
 He appeared at Carnegie Hall when he was 14 years old.
 At 15, he was teaching violin at the Mozart School of Music.
 He studied engineering for three years in local colleges.
 From 1910 to 1914 he toured in the vaudeville circuit, first as a single, “The Eccentric Violinist,” then as a violin-accordion team, “The Fiddle-Up Boys” with Charles Krass.
 Back in New York, Ben Bernie teamed up with Phil Baker: they appeared in 1914-1918 as “Bernie and Baker.”